Guidogl/greenfield-to-2024/README.md

 ## Overview

-This case study delves into the dynamic landscape of initiating a Greenfield Software Project, starting from a blank canvas and culminating in a cutting-edge software solution.
-It offers a comprehensive exploration of project management lifecycle with a modern approach augmented by generative AI.
-Through this comparative analysis, we uncover the synergies and transformative potential that arise from harnessing AI-driven insights in software development.
+This case study explores the dynamic process of launching a Greenfield Software Project, beginning with a blank canvas and concluding with an innovative software solution.
+It provides an in-depth examination of the project management lifecycle, incorporating a contemporary approach enhanced by generative AI.
+Through this comparative analysis, the study reveals the synergies and transformative possibilities that emerge from utilizing AI-driven insights in software development.

 The current study relies on LOC (Lines of Code) estimation as a method for quantifying the size and complexity of the software being developed.
 LOC estimation involves counting the number of lines of code in a software project, which provides a metric for understanding the scale and scope of the codebase.
 This estimation method is commonly used in software development projects to help plan resources, estimate project timelines, and evaluate the overall complexity of the code.
 Additionally, it can serve as a basis for making informed decisions regarding project management, resource allocation, and budgeting.